-In September 2020, our shareholders authorized a new share repurchase program for the repurchase of up to 3,300,000 of our ADSs, each representing one ordinary share, at a price range of \$10 to \$110 per ADS.
-Pursuant to the terms of the repurchase program, our ADSs may be purchased in the open market from time to time for 36 months from April 1, 2021 to March 31, 2024.
-To date, we have repurchased 2,200,000 ADSs in the open market under this repurchase program.
+During the six months ended September 30, 2023, our shareholders authorized a new share repurchase program for the repurchase of up to 3,300,000 of the Company's ADSs, at a price range of \$10 to \$180 per ADS.
+Pursuant to the terms of the repurchase program, our ADSs may be purchased in the open market from time to time for 42 months from October 1, 2023 to March 31, 2027.
+We are not obligated under the repurchase program to repurchase a specific number of ADSs, and the repurchase program may be suspended at any time at our discretion.

-We have funded, and intend to continue to fund, the repurchases of ADSs under our repurchase programs with cash on hand.
 We intend to hold the shares underlying any such repurchased ADSs as treasury shares.
+We may fund the repurchases with internal or external sources.